dotnet/AspNetCore.Docs/aspnetcore/blazor/images.md

 > * The loop variable `i` is assigned to `imageId`.
 > * `imageId` is used in the lambda expression.
 >
-> Alternatively, use a `foreach` loop with <xref:System.Linq.Enumerable.Range%2A?displayProperty=nameWithType>, which doesn't suffer from the preceding problem if `i` were used directly by the lambda:
+> Alternatively, use a `foreach` loop with <xref:System.Linq.Enumerable.Range%2A?displayProperty=nameWithType>, which doesn't suffer from the preceding problem:
 >
 > ```razor
-> @foreach (var imageId in Enumerable.Range(0,2))
+> @foreach (var imageId in Enumerable.Range(1,3))
 > {
 >     <button @onclick="() => ShowImage(imageId)">
 >         Image @imageId